Electrotest/BehovsBoBoxen/README.md

 Connect the relay card with it's 8 relays from the GPIO pins in the same order as described in the beginning of the file dallas.py

 Normal mood for an ip-address is DHCP.
-If you wish a static ip-address, change in the file xxxx.
+If you wish a static ip-address, change in the file /etc/network/interfaces

 In order to reach BehovsBoBoxen from internet you need to do a portforwarding in your router.
 Se your manual how it's done.